 Where to Start

-Kerry, an Ohio resident, and a mom through adoption as well as a foster parents notes that before she began the process, she attended a workshop called Adoption 101 at Adoption Network Cleveland.
+Kerry, an Ohio resident, and a mom through adoption as well as a foster parents notes that before she began the process, she attended a workshop with one of the adoption agencies in Cleveland.
 “They discussed the various types of adoption: private agency, international, foster-to-adopt.
 They also brought in a panel of adoptive parents who told their stories.
 After we really made the decision to move forward with fostering, we talked to friends who were already licensed foster parents and asked them about their process.
 They directed us to our country’s Job and Family Services office,” she says.
 Workshops like this are very informative, and if you can find one in your area, you can ask questions, learn from others who have been in your position, and often get connected with the individuals that can help you get started in the process.

 If you still need more information on where to get started, check out the Ohio Adoption Guide.